maximizo/Research-Study-Visualizations-Matplotlib/README.md

-## Project Description
+## Visualizing Pharmaceutical Research

-In this project, I will be working with a pharmaceutical research dataset to compare the performance of the drug "Capomulin" versus other treatment regimens for squamous cell carcinoma (SCC), a commonly occuring form of skin cancer.
+I will be working with a pharmaceutical research dataset to compare the performance of the drug "Capomulin" versus other treatment regimens for squamous cell carcinoma (SCC), a commonly occuring form of skin cancer.
 The focus of my project will be to create visualizations using Matplotlib to prove or disprove Capomulin's effectiveness.

 ## Features & Libraries